 GSA mobilizes schools to help transform markets, policy, education and behavior, increase community resilience, empower students, and prepare citizens to think and act in new and creative ways.
 It initiated the Sustainability Leadership Commitment, a call to action for schools and districts to help in reducing the climate and ecological impact, educating and engaging communities, and transforming the present institutional culture.
 By signing the Commitment, schools and districts pledge to develop and implement a comprehensive climate action plan to achieve carbon neutrality.
 GSA’s work has reached 48 US states and 91 countries, with 579 signed Commitments representing more than 8,000 schools.

 The growing mobilization of young people and their desire to have a say in local, national and international policies and programs has caught the attention of the international community and policymakers.
 Successful intergenerational partnerships at the UN and in other regional and national settings necessitate the inclusion of young people, especially in projects dealing with sustainable development, human rights, peace and security.
-Young people are now recognized as crucial agents of change in the UN 2030 Agenda.
+Young people are now recognized as crucial change agents in the UN 2030 Agenda.

 Youth movements are one of the strongest catalysts of social evolution and future change.
-All of the movements listed above are built around a strong set of values advocating a responsible, greener, and just future for humankind.
-To accomplish a much-needed system transformation, however, it will be necessary to continually assess the most effective forms of action in dealing with security and sustainability issues.
+All the movements listed above are built around a strong set of values advocating a responsible, greener, and just future for humankind.
+To accomplish a much-needed system transformation, it will be necessary to continually assess the most effective forms of action in dealing with security and sustainability issues.

 The Climate Crisis is a Child Rights Crisis.
 Foreword by Fridays For Future.
 New York: United Nations Children’s Fund (UNICEF), August 2021, 28p.Introduces the first Children’s Climate Risk Index, ranking countries on how vulnerable children are to environmental stress and extreme weather events.
 Some 1 billion children —nearly half of the world’s children— live in countries that are at an “extremely high-risk” from impacts of climate change (especially in Africa).
 In sum, “The climate crisis is a child rights crisis.”